Taxation Approaches

 JustOn first calculates the total net, total tax and total gross values for each invoice line item, rounding them to two decimal places.
 Then it sums the item totals on the invoice.

-Now assume a user recalculates the invoice based on the summarized net values, that is, applying the column-based calculation.
+Now assume users recalculate the invoice based on the summarized net values, that is, applying the column-based calculation.
 This will yield the following result:

 Total (net) | Tax Rate | Total (tax) | Grand Total |